 Ingram Micro believes that it has the largest inventory of products in the industry, based on a review of publicly available data with respect to its major competitors.
 The Company distributes and markets more than 36,000 products from the industry's premier microcomputer hardware manufacturers, networking equipment suppliers, and software publishers worldwide.
 Product assortments vary by market, and the relative importance of manufacturers to Ingram Micro varies from country to country.
-On a worldwide basis, the Company's sales mix is more heavily weighted toward hardware products and networking equipment than software products.
-Net sales of software products have decreased as a percentage of total net sales in recent years due to a number of factors, including bundling of software with microcomputers; sales growth in Ingram Alliance, which is a hardware-only business; declines in software prices; and the emergence of alternative means of software distribution, such as site licenses and electronic distribution.
+On a worldwide basis, the Company's sales mix is more heavily weighted toward hardware products have decreased as a percentage of total net sales in recent years due to a number of factors, including bundling of software with microcomputers; sales growth in Ingram Alliance, which is a hardware-only business; declines in software prices; and the emergence of alternative means of software distribution, such as site licenses and electronic distribution.
 The Company believes that this is a trend that applies to the microcomputer products distribution industry as a whole, and the Company expects it to continue.
 See "Risk Factors--Rapid Technological Change; Alternate Means of Software Distribution" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Overview."